codepr/codepr.github.io/_posts/2019-10-27-asyncio-pubsub.md

 <hr>

 Let's define a simple subscriber interface, it will only need an `update` method.
-Subclasses can easily define some logics or different communication types such as HTTP clients, Kinesis/Kafka producers.
+Sub-classes can easily define some logic or different communication types such as HTTP clients, Kinesis/Kafka producers.

 To be noted that for the sake of the example, all `deliver` methods doesn't